sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/02-invoking-local-services.markdown

 +$$$

-**Note**: Service Builder generates `*LocalServiceImpl`, `*ServiceImpl`, and `[ENTITY]Impl` classes for your entities as Service Builder Spring Beans--not OSGi Declarative Services.
+**Note**: Service Builder generates `*LocalServiceImpl`, `*ServiceImpl`, and `*PersistenceImpl` classes for your entities as Service Builder Spring Beans--not OSGi Declarative Services.
 [Service Builder Spring Beans must use means other than the `@Reference` annotation to reference Liferay services and OSGi services](/develop/reference/-/knowledge_base/7-1/invoking-services-from-service-builder-code).